Sergio Martino - Italy's Unsung Exploitation King

 Below are several of his most memorable genre titles – while they should certainly not be considered to be his best work – they are nonetheless an indication of his versatility as a director.

 Torso (1973).
 The brutal murders of several college girls plunge the campus into paranoia and terror.
-Four friends (including Suzy Kendall – The Bird with the Crystal Plumage), who also just happen to be young beautiful women, decide to leave town for a few days until the killer is apprehended.
+Four friends (including Suzy Kendall – The Bird with the Crystal Plumage) decide to leave town for a few days until the killer is apprehended.
 They head for the safety of a secluded country villa – little do they realise though, that the crazed maniac has followed them to the retreat and fully intends to off them one, by one, by lingerie-clad one.

 Island of the Fish Men (1979).
 Lieutenant Claude de Ross (Claudio Cassinelli) and several escaped convicts are shipwrecked on a mysterious island.
 After encountering the ethereal Amanda (Barbara Bach – Short Night of Glass Dolls), Claude is introduced to her scientist father, Professor Ernest Marvin.
 It soon transpires that Marvin has discovered the lost city of Atlantis and is transforming the island’s indigenous people into amphibious deep-sea diving creatures in order to retrieve the treasures of Atlantis.
 Amanda has a psychic link with the creatures and often swims with them at night.
 Wearing very little.